ch4mpy/spring-addons/samples/webmvc-jwt-default/README.md

-# Servlet Resource Server With JWT Decoder Using `spring-addons-webmvc-jwt-resource-server`
+# Servlet Resource Server With JWT Decoder Using `spring-addons-starter-oidc`
 In this sample, we use a thin wrapper around `spring-boot-starter-oauth2-resource-server` to configure a Spring Boot 3 servlet (WebMVC) resource server using almost only application properties.

 ## 0. Disclaimer